CameronTrumpy/CameronTrumpy.github.io/_projects/TensorFlow-OD.md

 title: TensorFlow Object Detection
 featured_image: "/photos/TFOD/TFLogo.png"
 source_code: "https://github.com/CameronTrumpy/TFODVanilla"
-summary: Guide on Machine Learning object detection and utilization.
+summary: "Guide on Machine Learning object detection and utilization."
 ---
 As edge devices such as the Raspberry Pi become increasingly powerful, smaller scale machine learning applications have become accessible for countless scenarios.
 One case, which is explored in this project, is mobile object detection and tracking.